uwescience/DSSG2024_Understanding_Homelessness/method2.md

 title: Method 2
 ---

-# Introduction
+# Respondent-Driven Sampling (RDS)

 Respondent Driven Sampling (RDS) is a method both for data collection and for statistical inference.
 The unit of analysis in RDS is a network structure rather than an individual, and the analysis generalizes to the networks of the sampled population.
 Unlike traditional sampling methods, this method of analysis influences the kind of estimators we use, the way we understand the variance around the estimates, and how we interpret the findings.

-# Background

-Across the U.S., Housing and Urban Development (HUD)-designated Continuum of Care (CoC) agencies are mandated to conduct a count of people experiencing homelessness at least every other year.
-As the CoC for King County fulfills its obligation under Section 578.7 of the CoC Program interim rule, it must plan and conduct a Point-in-Time (PIT) Count—a count of sheltered and unsheltered homeless persons carried out on one night in the last 10 calendar days of January or at such other time as required by HUD.

-# Survey Design

-## Respondent-Driven Sampling (RDS)

-Respondent-driven sampling (RDS) combines "snowball sampling" with a mathematical model that weighs the sample to compensate for the fact that the sample was collected in a non-random way.
+RDS combines "snowball sampling" with a mathematical model that weighs the sample to compensate for the fact that the sample was collected in a non-random way.
 It employs multiple waves of peer-to-peer recruitment to approximate random sampling within “hard-to-reach” socially networked populations.

-## RDS Assumptions
+### RDS Assumptions

-...

-## RDS Estimation
+Theory supporting RDS requires:
+- Respondents be selected from a social network of existing members of the target population
+- That network degree (sometimes referred to, imprecisely, as their personal network, connectivity, or the number of connections or edges that ego (focal node) has to other nodes) is measured accurately
+- That the target population is well connected within their community.

 ### RDS Estimator

 Current estimators for RDS analysis are primarily developed to describe proportions in a network and make inference about an entire network based on information about the known part of the network (the part in your sample).
+For more details, see [this article](https://academic.oup.com/jssam/article/10/2/377/6497968).

-### RDS-II Estimator (Volz & Heckathorn, 2008)
+#### RDS-II Estimator (Volz & Heckathorn, 2008)

-...

-## Data Requirements for RDS Analysis

-- **Personal Network Size (Degree):** The number of people the respondent knows within the target population.
-- **Respondent's Serial Number:** The serial number of the coupon used to recruit the respondent.
-- **Respondent's Recruiting Serial Numbers:** Serial numbers from the coupons given to the respondent for further recruitment.
+This method is based on inclusion probabilities for members of the sample and reported network sizes to adjust estimates.
+It allows for weights to be applied to the entire sample rather than to each variable separately.
+The approach models the sampling process as a first-order Markov random walk through the network of the target population, providing robust estimates by accounting for the complex social structures inherent in Respondent-Driven Sampling (RDS).
+This method approximates the population proportion by weighting it based on a repeated-sampling model for RDS, assuming that the inclusion probability is proportional to the degree of each respondent.

+##### RDS-II Assumptions

+###### 1. Sampling Assumptions
+- The seeds are chosen with probability proportional to their network degree.
+- All respondents receive and use only one coupon.
+- Each recruiter chooses their recruit at random from among their contacts.
+- Sampling is performed with replacement.

+###### 2. Population/Network Assumptions
+- Potential recruitment is symmetric (i.e., individual *i* would list individual *j* as a potential recruit if and only if *j* would list *i*).
+- The network is connected such that there is a path from each individual to every other individual (i.e., the network is one connected component).

+Under these assumptions, it is evident that at every step of the sampling process, each tie has an equal probability of being sampled.
+For more details, see [this article](https://academic.oup.com/jssam/article/10/2/377/6497968).

 # Data Collection Process

-## IRB and Ethical Considerations
+### IRB and Ethical Considerations

 Before initiating the research, the research team secured approval from the University of Washington Institutional Review Board (IRB) for this study involving human subjects.

-## Seed Selection
+### Seed Selection

 Seed selection is a critical step in Respondent Driven Sampling (RDS) as it initiates the recruitment chain.
 For the 2023 UW King County Understanding Homelessness Project, the seed selection process was designed to ensure diversity and representation within the target population of individuals experiencing homelessness.

-### Criteria for Seed Selection
+#### Criteria for Seed Selection

 1. **Demographic Representation:** Seeds were chosen to represent a range of demographic characteristics including age, gender, ethnicity, and homelessness status (e.g., sheltered vs. unsheltered).
 2. **Network Size:** Seeds were selected based on their personal network size within the target population.
 This ensured that they had sufficient connections to effectively initiate recruitment.
 3. **Community Involvement:** Individuals with established connections to local community organizations or networks were prioritized to enhance the reach and effectiveness of the recruitment process.

-### Recruitment of Seeds
+#### Recruitment of Seeds

 Seeds were recruited through a combination of outreach efforts, including collaborations with local service providers, shelters, and community organizations.
 Potential seeds were approached with detailed information about the study and were selected based on their willingness to participate and their ability to recruit others.

-## Consent and Participation
+### Consent and Participation

 Ensuring informed consent and maintaining participant confidentiality were paramount throughout the study.

-### Informed Consent
+#### Informed Consent

 1. **Consent Form:** Participants were provided with a consent form that detailed the study's purpose, procedures, potential risks, and benefits.
 The form also outlined how their data would be used and assured them of confidentiality.
 2. **Voluntary Participation:** Participants were informed that their participation was voluntary and that they could withdraw at any time without any negative consequences.

-### Confidentiality
+#### Confidentiality

 1. **Data Protection:** Personal identifiers were removed from the dataset to maintain confidentiality.
 Unique identifiers were used to track responses while ensuring that individual identities were protected.
 2. **Secure Storage:** All data were stored in encrypted files and secured servers to prevent unauthorized access.